w3c/wot/testing/online.md

 * [https://portal.mmccool.net:9023/api/oic/a/led0mosfet?di=ea16d184-95ad-4af7-bfc9-53e86f55f3a4] - MOSFET LED 0
     - GET - returns JSON payload for light status
-    - POST - updates light status with JSON payload
+    - POST - updates light status with JSON payload You can use the camera service above to check if the light is physically on or off.

 [Authentication information](https://lists.w3.org/Archives/Member/member-wot-ig/2018May/0003.html) - W3C WoT membership required to access.
 Please do not repost in a public forum (for example, do not check the keys into a public github repo as part of a test suite...).